Multi-Graph Fusion Networks for Urban Region Embedding: Evaluation

 \subsection{Generalization Ability of MGFN (RQ4)}

-To show the generalization ability of our method, we compare the proposed MGFN with other three methods on both supervised task (i.e., mobility prediction) and cross-domain task (i.e., crime prediction) in Figure~\ref{fig.6}.
+To show the generalization ability of our method, we compare our MGFN with other three methods on both supervised task (i.e., mobility prediction) and cross-domain task (i.e., crime prediction) in Figure~\ref{fig.6}.
 Other methods perform poorly on cross-domain tasks because they learn how traffic changes rather than a generalized region representation.
-Moreover, after removed MGF, the generalization performance is reduced by about 20$\%$, that shows the importance of MGF.
+Moreover, after removed MGF, the generalization performance is reduced by about 20$\%$, which shows the importance of MGF.